smonsalvemej2019/data_recovery_mechanism/README.md

    - One Note
    - SharePoint
    - etc.
 2. What approach is best to import data?
-Does the services provide an API? what kind of format works best with the application?
+3. Does the services provide an API?
+W
+4. hat kind of format works best with the application?